MaxiDonkey/DelphiGemini/guides/interactions-tools.md

 ### Step2: Fetch weather information

 By leveraging promise orchestration, you can significantly reduce boilerplate and keep the entire flow within a single instruction chain.
+Each Then corresponds to one phase: extraction → execution → final rendering.

 Start by defining the following two routines to simplify the examples: